-Any annualised rate income arising from any supplementary rates levied up until the time the proposed budget is prepared (typically late April) must be supported by auditable reports from the rating system or equivalent system.
+Any annualised rate income arising from any supplementary rates levied up until the time a proposed budget (if applicable) is prepared (typically late April) must be supported by auditable reports from the rating system or equivalent system.

 For the period between budget preparation and 30 June, care needs to be taken when forecasting the annualised revenue arising from any supplementary rates levied during this time.
 The forecast will need to be documented and all variables have a reasonable level of science to support them.